Splashcard04/Map-Key/src/ReMapper/Wiki.md

 Converts all duplicate raw materials on geometry objects into a single map-wide material.
 Improving the load time and filesize of your map.

-Has different methods for naming the materials, this won't change much.
-But can improve file-size or readability in some cases.
+It has different methods for naming the materials.
+This won't change much but can improve file size or readability in some cases.

 ```ts
 optimizeMaterials()